Open-Grid-Alliance/vision-paper/main.md

 The intent of the OGA is to provide services and personalized solutions to everyone, anywhere, at any time, and to conquer the digital divide across the globe.
-To achieve this, the OGA assesses, monetizes, and evolves various technologies including radio, web, compute, and AI/ML to achieve automation at global scale.
+To achieve this, the OGA assesses, monetizes, and evolves various technologies including radio, web, compute, AI/ML and many more to achieve automation at global scale.

 Today's Internet is just a communication vehicle—it is not ready for that planet scale automation just yet.
 What is needed is a living, breathing foundation for the development of personalized and intelligent solutions for everyone.